GEO

 • AI search visibility metrics are the quantitative measures used to evaluate how often, how prominently, and how effectively a brand appears in AI-generated search and answer environments.

-• Citations show which sources are backing your inclusion, and Citation Quality shows whether those sources are credible enough to strengthen trust.
+• Citations show which sources are supporting the citation of your brand, and Citation Quality shows how credible and authoritative the sources citing your brand are.

-• AIO Tracking shows whether your brand is surfacing in Google’s AI Overviews, while Retrievability Tracking shows whether your priority content is even eligible to be crawled, indexed, and pulled into AI answers.
+• AIO Tracking shows whether your brand is surfacing in Google’s AI Overviews.

 • AI Referral Traffic shows when AI visibility is turning into measurable visits, while Sentiment Analysis shows whether those mentions are framed in a way that builds trust or weakens it.